Claim Calculator UK: How to calculate the amount of financial losses and expenses you can claim as a result of an accident

 If you were assessed as being able to go back to work, but with limited symptoms with your injury still present you could suffer what is known as a “disadvantage on the open labour market” as should you lose your job you might be less able to find another job compared to an individual with no symptoms.

 As part of a claim calculator UK – future financial losses would have to be discounted for early payment.

 Imagine you were unable to work for another 10 years when your claim settles.
 You would not receive ten times your net annual salary as you could invest this money and make money.
 Instead it is likely you will receive in the region of 6 – 7 years of your annual salary for early payment of a lump sum.

-There is no substitute for solicitor when it comes to a claim calculator UK.
+There is no substitute for a solicitor when it comes to a calculating your compensation payout.